 The Dead Sea

-Sarah died age 127 years, and was buried in the Cave of Machpelah, on the west slope of Hebron.
+Sarah died age 127 years, and was buried in the Cave of Machpelah that Abraham had bought and is on the west slope of Hebron.
 It is now under a mosque, who permit no Christian to enter.
-[Here are buried Abraham, Isaac, Jacob, Rebekah and Leah, and Jacob].
+[Here are buried Abraham, Isaac his son; Jacob his grandson and Jacob’s wives, Rebekah and Leah]

 The meeting with brother Esau, whom Jacob feared, goes well and they depart in peace.
 Jacob settles his family at Shechem, and worships God.